 Radiation is everywhere, and as humans we are constantly exposed to both internal and external radiation sources.
 Some of these radiation sources involves those from pharmaceutical drugs, food, ground, air, building materials terrestrial environment and radioactive materials which occur naturally (Avwiri, 2011).
 Ionizing radiation, due to its health effects, is considered hazardous when people are over exposed to it (Oyeyinka et al, 2012).
 There are basically two types of radiation.
 These includes the non-ionizing radiation and the ionizing radiation and humans are always exposed to both kinds of radiation emanating from various sources which could be natural or artificial.
 Some of the natural sources of radiation includes; U-238, Th-232, and their daughters (progeny).

 The artificial sources also include anthropogenic radionuclides such as Sr, 137Cs (Avwiri et al, 2010).
 The ionizing radiation possesses sufficient energy to bring about ionization of the biological cell through which it comes in contact with.
 When ionizing radiation passes through a water medium, containing large bodies of cells, ionization of these cells occurs leading to molecular changes and formation of chemical species which could be damaging to the DNA materials of the cells.
 Damage caused by ionizing radiation is dependent on the type of radiation.
-Some examples of ionising radiations are gamma-ray (γ), alpha particles (α), and beta particles (β).
+Some examples of ionising radiations are gamma rays (γ), alpha particles (α), and beta particles (β).
 It also depends on the energy of the radiation, time or duration of radiation, dose of radiation and homogeneity of the dose and shielding (ICRP, 1991).
 When the dose rate and the time of exposure is within the internationally accepted set standard, the effect is usually very small and no visible effect is noticed (Olarinoye et al., 2010; Sokari et al., 2022).

 Humans are exposed to two sources of ionizing radiation which could be internal and external.
 The external sources of ionizing radiation could either be natural (cosmic, Terrestrial) or artificial sources such as medical, commercial and industrial and both are equally hazardous to human body.
 Naturally occurring radioactive material can be found in the human body due to traces of radionuclides present in some food we eat and through the inhalation of air molecules containing radioactive particles.
 Some of these radioactive materials includes; isotopes of tritium (3H), carbon-14, and potassium – 40 (Oyeyinka et al., 2020).

-It has been shown that the geologic and the geographical nature of an environment determine to a large extent the radionuclides in the soil and rocks.
+It has been shown that the geological and the geographical nature of an environment determine to a large extent the radionuclides in the soil and rocks.
 It also determines to a large extent, the level of individual’s gamma radiation exposure rate (UNSCEAR, 2000).
 Various studies carried out on background ionizing radiation show that an individual’s health could be at risk due to the harmful effects of over exposure to ionizing radiation.
 These effects ranges from mild-illness such as cataract, skin deformation, cancer and completed ill-health resulting to outright death.
 Thus, very high doses of exposure to ionizing radiation have been known to cause complicated health issues (NRC, 2006).
 The permissible level of radiation dose by the International Commission on Radiological Protection (ICRP) is given as 1.0 mSv/yr.